longread-well/bakeoff/README.md

 This repository is publicly viewable!
 Please include here any code or docs relevant to the project.
 But please do not include any non-public project data, or other project-sensitive information.

 # Using this code
+The following is my suggestion for a way of working that will a) keep everything in once place but b) allow us to keep scripts next to the analysis where they are needed.

+## Root folder:
 I suggest using an environment variable to specify the root of the bakeoff project folder in scripts:
 ```
 BAKEOFF_ROOT=<path to root folder of bakeoff dir>